2025 Paint Out Schedule

 Restrooms: Maybe at the park and/or at various businesses

-Site Description: Views of the mountains, trees and vegetation.
+Site Description: Dirt road through the aspens which will hopefully be in full color.
+Stands of trees, pongs and cattle, plus the old Aspen Guard Station.
+Views of the mountains, trees and vegetation.
 There are day use and camping fees, but hoping we won’t have to pay if we don’t go into the picnic grounds/camping areas.

 Critique Location: At the parking lot next to the campground